 Simple is better

 While a budget can help you track your spending and so get in control, remember to make they way your track your money easy.
 Having scribbled notes and receipts everywhere is a bad idea.
 The more unorganized you feel, the less likely you will be actual to follow through and keep an eye on your money.
-Use a simple Excel spreadsheet, an app or a paper tracker like these here.
+Use a simple Excel spreadsheet, an app or a paper tracker.
 Some online banking accounts even offer money tracking services so you can visually see the percentages of how your money is being spent.

 Always add up what your outgoings are each month and record it.
 Then you will be able to see how much spare cash you have and can split this between debt payment and think for yourself to get a balanced view.